MoLF: Mixture-of-Latent-Flow for Pan-Cancer Spatial Gene Expression Prediction from Histology: Experiments and Results

 \subsection{Zero-Shot Cross-Species Generalization}

 To assess robustness to domain shift, we evaluate the models on a zero-shot cross-species task.
-All models were trained on human data and evaluated on the HEST1k mouse melanoma dataset.
+All models were trained on human data and evaluated on the HEST1k mouse melanoma dataset with cancer type as "unknown".
 This evaluation is biologically motivated by foundational research establishing that genetically engineered mouse models can effectively recapitulate the critical genetic drivers and histomorphological patterns of human melanoma \citep{dankort2009braf, patton2021melanoma}.

 Table~\ref{tab:external_validation} presents the quantitative results.
 MoLF demonstrates superior out-of-distribution (OOD) robustness, outperforming both regression and generative baselines.
 Notably, the foundation model STPath shows limited transfer capability, suggesting that while large-scale masked modeling captures in-distribution statistics effectively, it may overfit to species-specific artifacts rather than learning invariant biological signals.